 Stop Him or Her from Eating Grass

-Many dogs try to eat grass when they don’t feel well.
+Many owners notice their puppies eating grass when they don’t feel well.
 We’re not really sure why they do this – some think it might aid in digestion, while others are sure that dogs do this to make themselves vomit.
 What is agreed on, though, is that many lawns are treated with enough chemicals that eating grass can actually make your dog’s stomach worse.
 If your dog’s stomach is hurting, you’ve got to keep him or her away from the grass.

 Get Rid of the Food